Chapter 1:

 “How could I?
 My little man’s gotta grow.
 Got the dorm all to himself.”

-After very briefly fantasizing about what it might be like if they got run over, I find myself at the foot of the bouncy slide with my non-consensual friend.
+After very briefly fantasizing about what it might be like if they got run over, I find myself at the foot of the bouncy slide with my less-than-consensual friend.

 “One token per rider… hey, Tim?
 Uh… spare me a coin?”